Skip to main content Skip to footer

 Big projects are never as simple as checking off a to-do list.
 Every task connects with another, and if one slips, it can throw off your whole schedule.
 Without a clear picture of how everything fits together, it’s easy for teams to get blindsided by bottlenecks or deadlines that sneak up out of nowhere.

 A project network diagram provides this essential visibility by mapping out task relationships and identifying the critical path.
 This guide explains what network diagrams are, how they differ from Gantt charts, and the key components that make them effective.
-We will also walk through the steps to create one for your own projects.
+We’ll also walk through the steps to create one for your own projects.

 Key takeaways